davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

 Sure enough, we can see that it calls _travisscot.readPDFfile_.
-Which in essence just checks if the malicious APK is still being installed.
+Essentially, this just checks if the malicious APK is still being installed.

 ```java
 public static void readPDFfile(Context context) {